ybgirgin3/KDynamic/README.md

 **Script includes print functions so you can see what's going on while this little script running if you want**

-for this run program manually;
+for this run program manuelly;

 ```sh
 ~/$ python3 main.py
 ```

+## UPDATE V2
+Program will not run in background anymore.
+Running will happen with Cron the Task Scheduler